-Domestic Violence Services and Refuge Providers will listen to victims, support them and give them time and space to decide what they want to do, without judgment.
+Domestic Abuse Services and Refuge Providers will listen to victims, support them and give them time and space to decide what they want to do, without judgment.

 How could you make their FIRST NIGHT easier?
 Birmingham Domestic Abuse Forums are asking people to donate items which families could use to make their first night easier.

-From this week and running up until the end of January there will be collection points across the city:
+From 1st December and running up until the end of January there will be collection points across the city:

-- Display posters –you can click here to print off the First Night poster to display.
+- Display posters – you can print off the pdf/JPEG version attached to display here

 - Share details about the campaign with you colleagues, staff and mailing lists to raise awareness of the campaign and encourage people to make a donation.

-- Set up a collection in your office – set up a box with the “top 10 items” poster (click here) to encourage people to take part.
-All collections would need to be taken to one of the official collection points for the campaign, which you can view on the website.
+- Set up a collection in your office – set up a box with the “top 10 items” poster).
+All collections would need to be taken to one of the official collection points for the campaign, which are listed below.